Five Easy Day Trips from Sydney by Train

 The best-selling Australian novel, The Secret River, is set on the Hawkesbury.
 It is also the location used for the 2004 feature film The Oyster Farmer.

 Once you have had a look around the waterfront, we suggest you get out on the water.
-There are a few ways to do this; you can take the ferry to Little Wobby or Dangar Island or join the official River Postman on his daily run.
-Hire boats are also available if you are brave!
+There are a few ways to do this.
+You can take the ferry to Little Wobby or Dangar Island or join the official River Postman on his daily run.
+If you are brave, hire boats are also available!

 The Club on Dangar Island